One of the untapped opportunities for many ecommerce brands is international SEO.

 However, in almost every case study they show the moving of a blog from a subdomain to a subfolder and never an international site setup migration.

-We moved all of our sites from a subdomain structure (e.g. au.amara.com) to a subfolder structure (amara.com/au/).
+We moved all of our sites from a subdomain structure (e.g. au.brand.com) to a subfolder structure (brand.com/au/).
 We performed the standard migration checklist including mapping redirects, minimising any other changes going on at the same time.

 There were no other changes made at the same time as the migration and almost immediately we saw an 20% bump in organic traffic, almost entirely from our international markets but also a slight bump in our core market of the UK as well.